Surfboard Guide - The Mini Mal

 * Hard to travel with

 For those new to the sport it can be a little overwhelming which way to go when it comes to purchasing your first board.
 Our advice is pretty simple.
 Firstly get a few lessons, see if you like it.
 Then if you’ve caught the bug, set your budget and go from there.
 Buying “used” is a genuine & affordable option and when you progress and want to down size, you can usually get most your money back when reselling it.
 The most important thing is to get a minimal in the first place.
 Don’t miss this stage in the early days as you’ll progress far quicker than you would slogging away on a board that’s too small for you.
+Also be sure to check out our Beginner Surfboard Guide which includes even more information to get you started!

 Good luck & happy surfing!